Are you interested in exploring history? Do you have a desire to learn about the atrocities of the past to build a better future?

 1. The Historical Context

-Sachsenhausen concentration camp was established in 1936 and served as a prototype for other camps that followed.
-The site initially functioned as a training center for SS officers before turning into a prison camp for political dissidents, Jehovah’s Witnesses, homosexuals, and other targeted groups.
+The Sachsenhausen concentration camp was opened in 1936 and examples for other concentration camps were constructed.
+The site was first used as a training ground for SS officers and then, since late 1943, as a concentration camp for political prisoners, Jehovah’s Witnesses, homosexual people and others.

 2. Explore the Memorial Site